Strategic Initiatives

 High Containment Facility

-The department houses a USDA-approved BSL-3Ag high containment facility, one of the very few in the Baltimore-Washington corridor, in which research is conducted on highly-pathogenic animal and zoonotic diseases.
+The Department houses a USDA-approved ABSL-3+ high containment facility.
+This is the only public BSL3+ facility in the mid-Atlantic region where research is conducted on highly pathogenic animal and zoonotic infectious agents.

 Location

-The department is centrally-located among federal agencies and institutions, several other nationally-ranked universities and biomedical centers and private industries involved in ground-breaking research.
+The Department is located inside of the Washington D.C. “beltway.”
+It is adjacent to federal agencies and institutions, several other nationally-ranked universities and biomedical centers, and private industries involved in ground-breaking veterinary medicine and human health research.

 Diversity

-With faculty, postdoctoral fellows, graduate students and staff representing different nations, our department is the epitome of diversity in race, nationality and gender.
-We are proud of our ability to work together toward our common goal: the success and advancement of our department.
+With faculty, staff, postdoctoral fellows, DVM students, and graduate students from multiple nations, our Department is the epitome of diversity in race, nationality, and gender.
+The Department has developed a diversity, equity, inclusion, and respect (DEIR) plan.
+We are proud of our ability to work together toward our common goals.

 Weakness

-The department is located across a major roadway from the main campus of the University of Maryland-College Park which precludes our day-to-day involvement in campus life, and thereby, impacts our visibility on the campus.
+The Department is located across a major roadway from the main campus of the University of Maryland-College Park, which hampers our day-to-day involvement in campus life and, thereby, impacts our visibility on the campus.

 Lack of Faculty and Staff

-Due to our relatively small faculty and staff bases, we are not always able to fulfill our teaching and service expectations, and are not able to pursue larger grant funding and graduate fellowship program opportunities.
-There is no technical staff for each lab, which significantly drain the faculty energy and time to meet the requirements of continuously increasing federal, state and campus regulations.
+Due to our relatively small number of faculty and staff members, we can merely fulfill our teaching and service expectations.
+We cannot pursue more significant grant funding and graduate fellowship program opportunities.
+There is no technical staff for each lab, which significantly drains the faculty's time to meet the requirements of continuously increasing federal, state, and campus regulations.
+We need to add more faculty and offer more courses in order to expand our mission.

 Lack of Financial and Personnel Resources

-All truly successful departments require a certain level of financial and personnel resources that are essential for quality graduate education.
-Our unit has not yet reached that level.
-State and federal funding has become increasingly competitive over the past few years and, while we understand that this is a nationwide trend, it limits our ability to produce top quality research and develop excellent education programs for our students.
+Successful departmental operations require sufficient financial and personnel resources for quality DVM and graduate education.
+Our unit especially needs such resources to expand in scope.
+State and federal funding has become increasingly competitive in recent years.
+While we understand that this is a nationwide trend, it limits our ability to produce top-quality research and develop excellent education programs for our students.

 Infrastructure, Equipment, and Available Space